medikoo/es5-ext/README.md

-If you decide not to extend native prototypes, which in most cases is right decision (see [extending-javascript-natives](http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/) for more views on that matter), you can use them indirectly:
+If you decide not to extend native prototypes, which in most cases is right decision (see [extending-javascript-natives](http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/) for more views on that matter), you can use methods indirectly:

 ```javascript
 var flatten = require('es5-ext/array/#/flatten');